Anathema (band): 2014–2020: Distant Satellites, The Optimist, and indefinite hiatus

-On 28 March 2014, the band announced their upcoming studio album would be called Distant Satellites.
+On 28 March 2014, the band announced their upcoming studio album, Distant Satellites.
 The album came out on 9 June 2014 on the Kscope label, and was produced by Christer-André Cederberg in Oslo, Norway.
-Several tracks were mixed by Steven Wilson (of Porcupine Tree).
-Different from previous albums is the use of more electronica on this album.
+Steven Wilson (of Porcupine Tree) mixed several tracks.
+Unlike previous albums, this one features more electronica.
 The album was released in four different versions: CD, vinyl, media book, and a deluxe version.
 The band toured the album starting 22 May in Istanbul, Turkey, continuing throughout Europe and travelling to Australia for the first time to perform three dates during August 2014.

-Following the success of their short Australian tour, an acoustic tour was announced for New Zealand and Australia in 2015.
-Daniel, Vincent and Lee performed these show without the other band members.
-Later that year, the band released an acoustic live album and video entitled A Sort of Homecoming, consisting in the record of a concert at the band's hometown Liverpool Cathedral.
+Following the success of their Australian tour, an acoustic tour was announced for New Zealand and Australia in 2015.
+Daniel, Vincent, and Lee performed these shows without the other band members.
+Later that year, the band released an acoustic live album and video entitled A Sort of Homecoming, consisting of a concert at the band's hometown Liverpool Cathedral.

 Anathema went on their Resonance Tour through Europe in April 2015.
-These concerts served as live retrospective efforts, featuring songs throughout their catalog, including from their debut album Serenades.
+These concerts served as live retrospectives, featuring songs throughout their catalog, including from their debut album Serenades.
 Former vocalist Darren "Daz" White and former bassist/keyboardist Duncan Patterson joined the band on stage for these concerts.

 In 2017, the band released The Optimist, which won Album of the Year at the Progressive Music Awards.

-At the end of August 2019, it was announced that Anathema would be leaving the Kscope record label and had signed a new deal with Mascot Label Group.
+At the end of August 2019, it was announced that Anathema would leave the Kscope record label and had signed a deal with Mascot Label Group.
 Anathema planned to release their 12th studio album in 2020.
 However, Anathema announced an indefinite hiatus on 22 September 2020.

 Daniel's solo album Cellar Door and post-Anathema side project Weather Systems

-Daniel Cavanagh has announced he is working on a solo album named Cellar Door, and has started a new musical project named Weather Systems.
+Daniel Cavanagh announced he was working on a solo album named Cellar Door, and had started a new musical project named Weather Systems.
 The project takes the name of Anathema's 2012 album, and, according to a post on the Anathema Facebook page, "the music will be a continuation of the previous band's legacy".

 In December 2021, it was posted on Anathema's Facebook page that John Douglas had joined the Weather Systems project.

-On 27 September 2024, the project released its debut album Ocean Without a Shore.
-Among others, it contains the songs titled "Untouchable Part 3" and "Are You There?
+On 27 September 2024, the project released its debut album, Ocean Without a Shore, which – despite the earlier announcement – did not feature John Douglas, but Daniel Cardoso on drums.
+It contains the songs "Untouchable Part 3" and "Are You There?
 Part 2".